|Course Length:||2 Years Full-Time|

 The programme places emphasis on independent learning, supported by classroom-based sessions and the use of technology enhanced learning.
 While the majority of classes will take place at Edge Hill University, some may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.

 You will develop clinical skills confidence through a combination of simulated education and extensive time in practice undertaken in hospital and community settings within the NHS, local authorities, and independent and voluntary organisations.
+Practice settings will be drawn from our network of more than 600 placement locations across Merseyside, Cheshire and Lancashire.
 You will be supported by a practice placement assessor and supervisor.

 Placements include weekend, early morning, evening and night work to ensure access to a full range of practice experiences across 24-hour care.
 You will be responsible for travel and parking costs while on placement.
 There may also be the opportunity to undertake a practice learning experience outside the region, either within the United Kingdom or internationally.